isomerpages/moe-xingnanpri/_parents/AY 2025 P1 Administrative matters.md

 <td rowspan="1" colspan="1">
 <p><strong>School Textbooks</strong>
 </p>
 <p>Please click on the following link to access the bookshop website.
-Online
+Please
-purchase will start from 26 Nov 2024.
-For 2024 .</p>
+refer to the booklist for the sales dates.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p><a rel="noopener noreferrer nofollow" target="_blank">rbooks.com/<br><br>School</a>